WEARDALE RAILWAY TRUST AGM

 The Weardale Railway is an 18 mile heritage line which runs from a connection with the main railway network at Bishop Auckland in County Durham to Eastgate in the Weardale Area of Outstanding Beauty.
-At the moment a seasonal service of heritage passenger trains is operated over the 16 mile section between Stanhope and Bishop Auckland.
-These services are operated by a subsidiary of the Weardale Railway Trust.
-Click Here to find out more
+At the moment a 16 mile section between Stanhope and Bishop Auckland has been restored for passenger and freight use.

-Plans for further excursion and dining train services are being developed by the owning company, Weardale Railway Limited, with assistance from the volunteers of the Weardale Railway Trust.
+Plans for further excursion and dining train services are being developed by the owning company, Weardale Railway Limited, These will be operated with assistance from the volunteers of the Weardale Railway Trust.
 See the ‘NEWS’ section for the latest information.

 The seasonal passenger services are operated by a Heritage diesel units which provide excellent views of the outstanding Dales scenery and the multiple river crossings.
 There are plans to reintroduce steam hauled services in the future using a locomotive owned by the Weardale Railway Trust and which is currently under repair.